Southern Decadence: Opposition

 In years past, religious and conservative groups have rallied against the festival.
-In 2003 there was a formal petition filed to have the event terminated, with video footage handed over to officials depicting dozens of men engaged in "public sex acts".
+In 2003, there was a formal petition filed to have the event terminated, with video footage handed over to officials depicting dozens of men engaged in "public sex acts".
 There were examples of men exposing themselves to others for beads, similar to the way women have exposed their breasts during the traditional Mardi Gras balcony bead toss.
 The complaints led to a vocal response from business owners and hoteliers in New Orleans in support of the festival.
 Ultimately the police posted notices clarifying what constitutes public sex.
-The pastor who spearheaded, videotaped, and filed the petition, Grant Storms, was arrested in February 2011 after being caught masturbating in a public park.
+Grant Storms, the pastor who spearheaded, videotaped, and filed the petition, was arrested in February 2011 after being caught masturbating in a public park.
 He was convicted of obscenity on August 22, 2012.

 The city later passed an ordinance that effectively banned the dissemination of any social, political, or religious message on Bourbon Street from sunset to sunrise, punishable by up to six months in jail and a $500 fine.
 City Councilwoman Kristin Palmer, who sponsored the ordinance, said the city "has a legitimate interest in protecting residents and visitors in the highly trafficked area of Bourbon Street at night.
 She said aggressive solicitation can be a crowd control issue, and people are allowed under the law to speak their messages if they take five steps off Bourbon Street.
 This is really an issue of trying to protect public safety."

-Nine preachers and activists were subsequently arrested on September 1, 2012 after they allegedly yelled slurs at people attending Southern Decadence on Bourbon Street.
+Nine preachers and activists were arrested on September 1, 2012 after they allegedly yelled slurs at people attending Southern Decadence on Bourbon Street.
 Represented by the American Civil Liberties Union during the first round of their case, those arrested saw the law temporarily suspended via a restraining order that was granted by a federal judge.

 Later the New Orleans City Council voted to lift the 2011 ordinance banning Street Preaching from sunset to sunrise on the city's famous Bourbon Street.